-We can give you a cost for use of the storage facility, but first we need to run through some detailed information with you to arrive at accurate costings.
+1.1 We can advise you on the likely rental cost for use of the storage facility, but first we need to run through some detailed information with you to arrive at accurate costings.
 Some of this is covered in the questions below but the first thing we will need to understand is such things as the nature of the collection, how it is currently stored, where you are located and importantly how many cubic metres of space it takes up.
 There is a standard unit price for rental per cubic metre per annum, regardless of how much material you want to store or how long.

-In order to understand your needs and to guide you, we will need to visit you to see the collection in situ.
-We can advise on conservation issues and packaging for storage and where to go to get advice on transport (the 'up-lift').
+1.2 In order to understand your needs and to guide you, we will need to visit you to see the collection in situ.
+The cost of this will be covered under the Storage Scheme membership level once you join.
+We can advise on conservation issues and packaging for storage and where to go to get advice on transport (the 'up-lift'), including from our own removals service.
 If you would like to visit Heyford and see the storage scheme, we can arrange this for you and would advise it for all customers.
-We will need to see that the collections do not have mould or pest issues, in order that contaminated material doesn't go into the store, so at the visit we can discuss this with you and if necessary provide monitoring ahead of the up-lift.
+We will need to see that the collections do not have mould, damp or pest issues, in order that contaminated material doesn't go into the store, so at the visit we can discuss this with you and if necessary provide monitoring ahead of the up-lift.

 9.5m shelved books = approx. 1 cubic metre